 San Miguel del Valle

-San Miguel del Valle is a Zapotec community and Zapotec is still most of its people’s primary language.
+San Miguel del Valle is a Zapotec community where Zapotec is still most of its population's primary language.
 Even though they are only 15 km apart, the Zapotec in San Miguel del Valle and Teotitlán del Valle have distinctly different dialects.

 Many of our entrepreneurs in San Miguel are embroidery artists.
 As you enter town you can’t help but notice the striking outfits worn by all the women in the community.
 The typical dress in San Miguel includes brightly colored dresses with elaborately pleated skirts and richly embroidered aprons.
 Though this is not the traditional dress of San Miguel it is the typical dress and it is distinctive to this town.
 If you know the area, you can look around a large market and see where different women are from by the cut of their dress and the style of their apron.

 According our entrepreneurs, it was not until the late 20th century that San Miguel developed its town center.
 Until that time most people in the community lived and worked on ranches and farms in the foothills of the Sierra Norte mountain range.
 Around the 1970s several forces converged that encouraged people to start building homes in town.
 The weaving trade in San Miguel was developing at this time, giving residents a way to earn money from within their homes rather than in the field.
 Men also started to go to the U.S. to work in larger numbers and the money they sent back helped pay for construction.
 At the same time services like electricity and water also became more readily available in town.